-TRI COUNTY TECHNOLOGY CENTER NO. 1, WASHINGTON COUNTY SCHEDULE OF ACCOUNTANT'S PROFESSIONAL LIABILITY INSURANCE AFFIDAVIT JULY 1, 2020 TO JUNE 30, 2021
+TRI COUNTY TECHNOLOGY CENTER NO. 1, WASHINGTON COUNTY SCHEDULE OF ACCOUNTANT'S PROFESSIONAL LIABILITY INSURANCE AFFIDAVIT JULY 1, 2021 TO JUNE 30, 2022

-State of Oklahoma) County of Tulsa)
+State of Oklahoma County of Tulsa))

+•

-The undersigned auditing firm representative of lawful age, being first duly sworn on oath, says that said firm had in full force and effect Accountant's Professional Liability Insurance in accordance with the "Oklahoma Public Center Audit Law" at the time of audit contract and during the entire audit engagement with Tri County Technology Center for the audit year 2020-21.
+that said firm had accordance with the diting firm representative of lawful age, being first duly sworn on oath, says in full force and effect Accountant's Professional Liability Insurance in "Oklahoma Public Center Audit Law" at the time of audit contract and during agement with Tri County Technology Center for the audit year 2021-22.

 Jenkins & Kemper, CPAs, P.C.
-AUDITING FIRM BY 4 VAN AUTHORIZED AGENT
+AUDITING FIRM BY Manual Manua

-Subscribed and sworn to before me on this 10th day of, December, 2021
+Subscribed and sworn to before me on this

+Welse Madurale NOTARY PUBLIC

+CHELESEA CHADWICK Notary Public in and for the SEAL State of Oklahoma